wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 14 After which the men of Columbia were commanded to go, in boats, down to the strong hold of Kingston, in the province of the king.

-15 But a certain brave captain, called Chapin, a cunning man withal, made his escape in a boat, and arrived at the strong hold of Fort George ; having, .by the strength of his single arm, overpowered three of the strong men of Britain.
+15 But a certain brave captain, called Chapin,* a cunning man withal, made his escape in a boat, and arrived at the strong hold of Fort George ; having, by the strength of his single arm, overpowered three of the strong men of Britain.

+* Major Chapin.

 CHAP.
 XXVI.

-Capture of Fort Schlosser and Black Rock Gen. Dearborn resigns his command to Gen. Boyd, on account of sickness the Six Nations of Indians declare tear against Canada.
+Capture of Fort Schlosser and Black Rock Gen. Dearborn resigns his command to Gen. Boyd, on account of sickness--the Six Nations of Indians declare war against Canada.

 AND it came to pass, on the fourth day of the seventh month, which is the birth day of Columbian Liberty and Independence,